kchen21/NoteBinder/README.md

 ## Account Update

 The 'Account Update' page can be accessed via a link on the upper-right corner of the page.
 It is rendered using the `AccountUpdate` component.
 On the page, the user can update his/her full name and email, and also upload an avatar.
 Avatar uploading is implemented using the Paperclip library mentioned earlier and Amazon Web Services.
 Once a user updates his/her details, he/she will be redirected to the path `/notes/new`, where he/she can see his updated avatar on the top of the sidebar and an updated welcome message on the upper-right of the page.

+## To Be Implemented

+### Note Search

+Users will be able to search for notes.
+While entering search criteria in the search bar, the list of notes that match the input will re-render, so that the search results update as each character is inputted.

+### Notebook Search

+In addition to searching through notes, users will also be able to search through notebooks.